Esmeralda Valague, MA,

 Active Shooters in Healthcare Settings

 OSHA Hazmat Operations for First Receivers Training

 Hazmat Awareness for Hospitals

-Incident Command System, Trainer, Drills, and Leadership Topics(Hospital) Incident Command Systems (HICS or ICS) Simplified
+Incident Command System & Incident Management(Hospital) Incident Command Systems (HICS or ICS) Simplified

 Designing custom presentations for your specific needs and audience.